mikahama/uralicNLP/README.md

 The **default FST analyzer is a descriptive one**, to use a normative analyzer, set the *descriptive* parameter to False *cg.disambiguate(tokens,descrpitive=False)*.

 ### Lexical information
-UralicNLP makes it possible to obtain the information available in sanat.csc.fi entries in JSON format.
+UralicNLP makes it possible to obtain the information available in akusanat.com entries in JSON format.
 The information can contain data such as translations, example sentences, semantic tags, morphological information and so on.
 You have to define the language code of the dictionary.

 For example, "sms" selects the Skolt Sami dictionary.
 However, the word used to query can appear in any language.
 If the word is a lemma in Skolt Sami, the result will appear in "exact_match", if it's a word form for a Skolt Sami word, the results will appear in "lemmatized", and if it's a word in some other language, the results will appear in "other\_languages" under the language code of that language.
 I.e if you search for *cat* in the Skolt Sami dictionary, you will get a result of a form {"other\_languages": "eng": [Skolt Sami lexical items that translate to cat]}